rng-guy/NFSMWBartender/README.md

 * Making Heat transitions very fast (`0x80deb840` VltEd parameter(s) set to < 5 seconds) can cause a mix of cops from more than one "Events" spawn table to appear in events that feature scripted, pre-generated cops.
 This happens because, depending on your loading times, the game might update the Heat level as it requests those spawns.
 If you want to keep fast transitions, you can avoid this issue by setting the event's `ForceHeatLevel` VltEd parameter to the target Heat level.

 * Depending on their type, patrol spawns are taken from different spawn tables: Free patrols that spawn when there is no active pursuit are taken from "Patrols" tables, while searching patrols that spawn in pursuits when you are in "COOLDOWN" mode are taken from "Chasers" tables instead.
 For both types, the `NumPatrolCars` VltEd parameter controls how many cars may spawn at any given time; free patrol spawns ignore the global cop-spawn limit, while searching patrol spawns ignore the remaining engagement count (but not the global limit).
 This is all vanilla behaviour.

 &nbsp;

+&nbsp;

+&nbsp;

+# How do I install Bartender?

+**Before installing** this mod:
+1. make sure you have read and understood the ["What should I know...?" section](#what-should-i-know-before-i-use-bartender) above,
+2. make sure your game's `Speed.exe` is compatible (i.e. 5.75 MB / 6,029,312 bytes large), and
+3. install an .asi loader or any mod with one (e.g. the [WideScreenFix mod](https://github.com/ThirteenAG/WidescreenFixesPack/releases/tag/nfsmw) by ThirteenAG).

+&nbsp;

+To **install** this mod:
+1. if it does not exist already, create a `scripts` folder in your game's installation folder;
+2. copy the `BartenderSettings` folder and compiled .asi file into the game's `scripts` folder; and
+3. (optional) in User Mode of [Binary 2.8.3](https://github.com/SpeedReflect/Binary/releases/tag/v2.8.3) or newer, load and apply `FixMissingTextures.end`.

+&nbsp;

+**After installing** this mod, you can customise its features through its configuration (.ini) files.
+You can find these configuration files in the game's new `scripts\BartenderSettings` folder.

+To **uninstall** this mod, remove its files from your game's `scripts` folder.
+There is no need to remove the optional missing textures, as the game does not ever use them without this mod.

+&nbsp;

+To **update** this mod, uninstall it and repeat the installation process above.

+> [!WARNING]
+> Whenever you update this mod, make sure to replace *all* old configuration files!

+&nbsp;